MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/findoperator.md

 ## Output Schema

-**source- column**
+**source_ column**

-The find operator output will always include a *source-* column with the source table name.
+The find operator output will always include a *source_* column with the source table name.
 The column can be renamed using the `withsource` parameter.

 **results columns**